 Coughing, snoring, sniffling and so on are suboptimal breaths in disguise.

-It’s easy to neglect all these sounds we are making but a breathing pattern that contain a lot of these elements is a huge strain to the body.
-The natural breath falls out of its rhythm and we mess up principle number 4.
+It’s easy to neglect all these sounds we are making, but a breathing pattern that contains a lot of these elements is a considerable strain on the body.
+The natural breath falls out of its rhythm, and we mess up principle number 4.

-Before we sigh or cough we usually take a big breath which leads to irregular breathing.
-Snoring means we have to compansate through breathing faster.
+Before we sigh or a cough we usually take a big breath which leads to irregular breathing.
+Snoring means we have to compensate through breathing faster.

-A lot of us breathe quickly and even loudly when we talk.
+A lot of us breathe quickly and even louder when we talk.
 All these noises and talking lead to incorrect breathing.

 5 Easy Ways to Proper Breathing